 6 x trains per day

-Online bookings open: 6 months ahead of the travel date, usually
+Online bookings open: up to 6 months ahead of the travel date

 It can be worth comparing prices on the different ticket agents, the cheapest 'Europa Spezial' tickets can still be available on DB, the German railways website, when the most heavily discounted 'Sparschiene' tickets are sold out on OBB, the Austrian railways website.